andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 How?
 ------

 I will start by noting that a lot of the more frustrating parts of this code were taken directly for [pyWindow](https://github.com/marcinmiklitz/pywindow), which was developed by Marcin Miklitz during his time in the Jelfs group.
 I thank him for saving me some time!
-Additionally, I must thank Austin Mroz, a postdoc in the Jelfs group, who shared with me the atomic radii from her recent work: [STREUSEL](https://github.com/hmsoregon/STREUSEL) (paper [here](https://chemrxiv.org/engage/chemrxiv/article-details/61b284180e35ebcbb19bba3b)).
+Additionally, I must thank Austin Mroz, a postdoc in the Jelfs group, who shared with me the atomic radii from their recent work: [STREUSEL](https://github.com/hmsoregon/STREUSEL) (paper [here](https://chemrxiv.org/engage/chemrxiv/article-details/61b284180e35ebcbb19bba3b)).
 These radii are used for all ``Atom``s in the ``Host`` class.

 PoreMapper provides a ``Host`` class, which reads in XYZ coordinates and atom types: this is the cage of interest.
 The calculation is handled by the ``Inflater`` class, which takes only one argument: the ``bead_sigma`` or radius of the `Bead`s that will be used to map the pore (i.e., resolution).
 The ``Inflater`` has two methods: `get_inflated_blob` and `inflate_blob`, which perform the same process, except `get_inflated_blob` only yields the final result, not each step.